RPI-ITWS/ITWS2110-team14/lab1/pechea/readme.md

 Created a custom image class for my picture on my personal porfolio, and began to make my info section.

 Used this tutorial https://www.tutorialspoint.com/html/html_email_links.htm to figure out email links.

+I began the process of laying out my divs as I wanted them, and began with my personal information.
+It wasn't hard by itself, but it did take some work to get it and the image lined up and looking how I wanted it.

+The other sections were simply, using a similar strucutre to what I used before.

+The exception to this simplicity was the "experience" section, which is not cooperating and lining up despite its div having the same class.

+After fiddling with it and reviewing the css sheet, I realized that because I had copied the navbar initially, and used the same tag
+"#achievementsAndExperience" as the index, it was behaving differently.
+I simply changed the tag.